Set Worthy Goals

 Experiments

 I’m often surprised at the things I’ve added to my life that have given me immense joy and grown me.
-Not all of them have led to goals, but they’ve enlarged my life in both the ideas I am willing to entertain from lifestyle design (from sabbaticals, to PhDs, to career changes, to new places I’ve lived) as well as things I’ve added to my life which have added substance and richness to it.
+Not all of them have led to goals (and some have been outright fails), but they’ve enlarged my life in both the ideas I am willing to entertain from lifestyle design (from sabbaticals, to PhDs, to career changes, to new places I’ve lived) to I’ve added to my life which have added substance, richness, and joy to it.
+So, even if you’re sceptical of this approach I suggest you, uh… experiment with Experiments. =]

 Yes, you could reduce this entire section down to “Schedule trying new things.
-Be methodical.” if you wanted to, but let’s try and be a bit more prescriptive.
+Be methodical.” if you wanted to, but stick with me.

 For example: This year I decided I wanted to